david-thurm/optimal_zero_trust/001_identity/README.md

 ## Conditional Access Policies
 ## Device Compliance Policies
 ## Export logs to Splunk
-- Create an HTTP Event Collector token in your Spunk Environment
+- Create an HTTP Event Collector token in your Splunk Environment
 - Create an Event Hub Namespace
 - Send data to an Event Hub
 - Deploy the functions to Azure